Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Implementation of time evolution under the spin chain Hamiltonian

 \section{Implementation of time evolution under the spin chain Hamiltonian}

-Starting from this section, we use $0$ as the first index instead of $1$ to keep consistency with the IBM Qiskit notation convention.
+Starting from this section, we use $0$ as the first index instead of $1$ to keep consistency with IBM Qiskit's qubit index convention.
 Hence, the index varies from $0$ to $N-1$ instead of from $1$ to $N$.
 Also, we assume $N$ is even.
 Eq.~\eqref{eq:hamiltonian} is reformulated by the Pauli operators, $\sigma^x_j,\sigma^y_j,\sigma^z_j$ as follows:

 where $J_z = \Delta J_1 / 4$ and $J_x = J_y = J_1 / 4$.